Repetition and recurrence times: Dual statements and summable mixing rates: Introduction

+for any $\gamma>1$.
+Context length $I_k$ can be much shorter than the pessimistic context length $D^k$ for a $D$-ary alphabet that was proved sufficient in \cite[Theorem 8]{Debowski18b}.

-The organization of the note is as follows.
+The organization of this article is as follows.
 In Section \ref{secRecurrence}, we recall the known sandwich bound for the recurrence time.
-In Section \ref{secRepetition}, we prove a new sandwich bound for the repetition time.
+In Section \ref{secRepetition}, we prove a new upper bound for the repetition time under short memory.
+In Section \ref{secYetAnother}, we discuss a lower bound for the repetition time under plain stationarity.
 Concluding, in Section \ref{secFinal}, we specialize these results to the Hilberg exponents.